Who: Selin, age 25

 I was born as a refugee in Iran.
-My family returned to Afghanistan in 2002, when Hamid Karzai was there and the U.S. had taken control of everything.
+My family returned to Afghanistan in 2002 when Hamid Karzai was there and the U.S. had taken control of everything.
 I started university in 2013.
-I studied physics at Kabul University, and after that I studied law at American University in Afghanistan.
+I studied physics at Kabul University and after that I studied law at American University in Afghanistan.
 After I graduated, I got a job as an associate attorney at a corporate legal firm.
-I was paying for my rent, I was paying for my own expenses, and compared to many people in Afghanistan, I had a good income.
+I was paying for my rent, I was paying for my own expenses and compared to many people in Afghanistan, I had a good income.

 How did you feel when you arrived in the U.S.?

 It was the first time that I was the person in need.
 I’m really grateful for all that we have in the U.S. We are safe now.
 But being a refugee, it has a feeling that you cannot understand unless you are a refugee.
-All I took with me from Kabul is a laptop, its charger, my phone and a T-shirt.
+All the stuff I took with me from Kabul is a laptop, its charger, my phone and a tee shirt.
 I couldn’t bring anything else.
 And I’m one of the luckiest people inside this camp because I have a laptop with me.

 How long have you been at the military base?

 I moved in on September 8.
 I am getting used to it.
 We have food, we have clothes, we have beds to sleep in, but we’ve all gotten tired.
 Everyone wants to get out soon.
-And the IOM [International Organization for Migration] and the State Department are working very hard to get us out of here as soon as possible.
+And the IOM (International Organization for Migration) and the State Department are working very hard to get us out of here as soon as possible.

 How do you spend most of your time?

-Have others you know already been resettled?
+Have others that you know already been resettled?

-Yes, there are many people I know whose resettlement has started.
+Yes, there are many people that I know whose resettlement has started.
 Every day, many families get out of the base.
 I am not sure how many people are here now exactly, but at the peak it was about 13,000.
 I am waiting for my turn.
 Every day they post a list with ID numbers of people who are going to get out and going to be interviewed again.
 After the interview, maybe in a week or two, they leave the base.